krisztianodor/api/content/references/cors.md

 Future responses from the API will contain the special header required to access the API. `Access-Control-Allow-Origin: yourdomain.com`

 To delete the header, send a DELETE request to `/headers/?header=Access-Control-Allow-Origin`.

+{{% notice warning %}}
+**IMPORTANT NOTE!** Regenerating your API Key (user-key) will invalidate all existing headers.
+Please ensure your application registers these headers on start up to ensure they are always associated with the current user-key.
+{{% /notice %}}